Connect with others who understand.

 Finding and paying for any of these medications may pose some challenges.
 Some Medicare and Medicaid plans may cover Cabenuva or Apretude.
 Contact your insurance company to ask about coverage.

-Medications such as Trogarzo and Sunleca may also be covered, but they will likely require a special letter from your doctor to the insurance company.
+Medications such as Trogarzo and Sunlenca may also be covered, but they will likely require a special letter from your doctor to the insurance company.
 These medications will likely also need to be obtained from a specialty pharmacy and will take more time and effort to get.
 Your doctor’s office, pharmacist, and insurance company will be your best source of information.

 U=U Campaign